 - 1 cup blackberries, washed, dried, and halved if large

-- 1 ½ cup (195g/6.9oz) bleached all-purpose flour plus 1 tbsp for mixing with blackberries, and more for flouring the pan
+- 1 ¾ cup (227grams or 8 ounces) bleached all-purpose flour plus 1 tablespoon for mixing with blackberries, and more for flouring the pan

-- 1 stick (113g/4oz) unsalted butter, softened plus more for flouring the pan
+- 1 stick (113 grams or 4 ounces) unsalted butter, softened plus more for flouring the pan

 - 2 large eggs